manikandan-e/document/multi-host-postcode.md

- - Create, register and add dbus connection for "/xyz/openbmc_project/hostX(1,2,3.N)/state/boot/raw" based onhost discovery as mentioned above.
+ - Create, register and add dbus connection for "/xyz/openbmc_project/hostX(1,2,3.N)/state/boot/raw" based on host discovery as mentioned above.
-Read each hosts postcode from Platform Specific OEM ServicesIPMI OEM handler (fb-ipmi-oem, intel-ipmi-oem,etc).
+ - Read each hosts postcode from Platform Specific OEM ServicesIPMI OEM handler (fb-ipmi-oem, intel-ipmi-oem,etc).
-Send event to post-code-manager based on which host's postcode received from IPMB interface (xyz.openbmc_project.State.HostX.Boot.Raw.Value) Read host position from dbus property .
+ - Send event to post-code-manager based on which host's postcode received from IPMB interface (xyz.openbmc_project.State.HostX.Boot.Raw.Value)
+ - Read host position from dbus property .
 Display current post-code into the 7 segment display connected to BMC's 8 GPIOs based on the host position.